ahmad8798/country-search-app/README.md

 **Description:**
 - The `Home` page is responsible for fetching data from the REST Countries API, managing dark mode, and filtering countries based on search input and selected region.
 - It uses the `useFetch` hook to retrieve data and the `useFilteredCountries` hook to apply filters.
+- While data is loading, the `SkeletonCardList` component is displayed to provide a visual placeholder.

 ## Custom Hooks